9.5 Mitigation During Construction

 Key Takeaways

-- Mitigation should match the specific impact, such as root cutting, compaction, grade change, trunk injury, or drainage alteration.
+- Mitigation is targeted to the specific damage pathway: root cutting, compaction, grade change, trunk injury, or drainage alteration.

 Matching Mitigation to the Damage Pathway

-Mitigation is not one treatment applied to every construction site.
+Mitigation is not one treatment applied to every site.
 It is a targeted response to a predicted impact.
-If roots may be cut, the arborist considers route changes, boring, root-sensitive excavation, clean root pruning when appropriate, and inspection.
-If soil may be compacted, the response is exclusion first, then ground protection where limited access is unavoidable.
-If grade may change, the response is preserving original grade near the tree or designing transitions that do not bury the root collar.
+If roots may be cut, consider route changes, boring, root-sensitive excavation, clean selective root pruning, and inspection.
+If soil may be compacted, exclude traffic first, then add ground protection only where limited access is unavoidable.
+If grade may change, preserve original grade near the tree or design transitions that do not bury the root collar.

-Avoidance is usually the best mitigation.
-Moving a trench outside the protection zone is better than repairing cut roots.
-Keeping heavy equipment away from rooting soil is better than trying to restore compacted soil later.
-Still, real projects have constraints.
-The exam may ask what to recommend when conflict remains.
+Avoidance is usually the best mitigation, and the exam favors it.
+Moving a trench outside the TPZ beats repairing cut roots; keeping equipment off rooting soil beats trying to decompact it later.
+But real projects have constraints, and the test often asks what to recommend when conflict remains.
 The answer should reduce injury while staying practical.

 | Impact | Better mitigation option | Weak or incomplete response |